refinery-labs/refinery/customer-docs/refinery/docs/blocks/index.md

 ### Input & Output

 `Code Blocks` can be connected to one another in order to make more complex services.
-A given `Code Block` can return some data at the end of the script which will be passed as input data to any block connected to it.
+A given `Code Block` can return some data at the end of the script which will be passed as Block Input Data to any block connected to it.

 For example, say we have two blocks: `Code Block A` and `Code Block B`.
 Say that `Code Block A` has the following code: